gnosischain/documentation/docs/specs/bridges/eth-gc/nft-omnibridge-extension/nft-transfer-example.md

 ---
 description: >-
-  Use the NFT OmniBridge extension to transfer ERC721 NFTs between xDai and Ethereum
+  Use the NFT OmniBridge extension to transfer ERC721 NFTs between Gnosis Chain and Ethereum
 ---

 # ERC721-based NFT Transfer Example

 The NFT extension is operational, and a UI to transfer ERC721 NFTs is currently in development.
 For now, users can access and write to contracts using BlockScout and Etherscan.
-In the following example, we will bridge an NFT from xDai to Ethereum and back using methods accessed through these block explorers.
+In the following example, we will bridge an NFT from Gnosis Chain to Ethereum and back using methods accessed through these block explorers.

 :::warning
 The NFT Extension is in Beta and transfers are performed at your own risk.
 NFT transfers can be very expensive and are not reversible once you initiate a transfer.
-Keep this in mind when deciding whether or not to bridge NFTs between xDai and Ethereum.
+Keep this in mind when deciding whether or not to bridge NFTs between Gnosis Chain and Ethereum.
 :::

 :::info
 If you want to bridge an [ERC1155 NFT or NFT collection, instructions are here](eip1155-based-nft-transfer-example.md).
 :::

-## -> xDai to Ethereum
+## -> Gnosis Chain to Ethereum

-NFTs can be minted on xDai very inexpensively.
+NFTs can be minted on Gnosis Chain very inexpensively.
 These NFTs can then be bridged to Ethereum using the NFT OmniBridge extension.
 The process consists of several steps.

 1. Locate your NFT contract and tokenID.
-2. Approve the mediator contract on xDai to transfer your NFT.
+2. Approve the mediator contract on Gnosis Chain to transfer your NFT.
 3. Initiate a request to transfer.
 4. Finalize the transfer request on Ethereum.